blankdots/semwasp/README.md

 ```
 gulp watch
 ```

+The browser will start a server at the address `http://localhost:3000` and the bower-sync at `http://localhost:9001` - both of these can be configured in the gulpfile.js file.

 The bower dependencies will be in the `.\dist\lib` folder (for each bower component the dependencies are copied in that folder)

 ##### Build